intel/wayland-tracker/README.md

 Wayland-tracker sits between Wayland server (such as Weston) and a Wayland client, dumping all message traffic to both directions.

-Wayland-tracker has three output modes: `binary`, `json` and `json_pretty`.
+Wayland-tracker has four output modes: `binary`, `simple`, `json` and `json_pretty`.
+The simple mode outputs the messages in a format that is very close to WAYLAND_DEBUG style logging.
 The JSON modes output the messages in JSON format and binary mode outputs the messages in binary format.
-To use JSON format, you need to have the protocol description XML files that are being used by the application and server you are running.
+To use JSON or simple format, you need to have the protocol description XML files that are being used by the application and server you are running.
 The XML protocol files are provided using `-x` command line option.

 For example, command

-    wayland-tracker json -x wayland.xml -x xdg-shell.xml -- weston-terminal
+    wayland-tracker json -x wayland.xml -x xdg-shell.xml -x workspaces.xml -- weston-terminal

 might messages such as these (and much more):